StrawberryDonut/Strawberry-lang-spec/Types.md

 # Variables

 Variables of Strawberry language is a dynamic type variable so the type of a variable can be changed.
+All types of variables are deep copied when it is copied.

 ```js
 a = 10